What do you think?

 Understanding “how often my care was coordinated”

-In a survey conducted October 2018 to January 2019, the HQCA asked patients who recently visited their doctor
+In surveys conducted between October 2018 and March 2020, the HQCA asked patients who recently visited their doctor

 - In the last 12 months, how often did your healthcare team seem to effectively coordinate your care?